jskress/Lex/docs/dsl-specification-dsl.md

   <img alt="Top level DSL factory DSL" src="images/dsl-dsl/top-level.png">
 </picture>

-When defining named sequential or switch clauses, there may be times when circular references, which may take the form of two clauses that refer to each other, or a clause that needs to refer to itself, are required.
-You support this by specifying the definition of the clause twice.
-The first time, the clause must be defined empty.
-The second time should contain the full definition.
-If you need to enable debugging for a clause in this case, do so on the second occurrence, not the first.
-When the DSL factory finds this situation, it takes the second declaration as a continuation of the first.  **Note:** use such clauses with care as the grammar can become problematic.

 You may specify one, and only one, switch clause without a leading label that will act as the top-level clause parser for the DSL.
 Typically, this will contain the clause parsers for each of your top-level language constructs.
 You will likely want to include a tag for